-\begin{proposition} Fix $n\ge 1$.
+\begin{proposition}[Finite Galois descent on a depth-$k$ chart] Fix $n\ge 1$.
 On any depth-$k$ SNC chart of $(X,D)$, the Kummer map $q_n:\Xlogn\to \Xlog$ restricts to a finite Galois covering with deck group $(\mu_n)^k$.
 Effective descent holds for locally constant sheaves and for $\GL_r(\CC)^\delta$-torsors along $q_n$.
 Consequently, on such a chart there is a natural equivalence

 where $(-)^{h(\mu_n)^k}$ denotes homotopy fixed points in the sense of Definition~\ref{def:hfp-finite}.
 These local equivalences are compatible with restriction to overlaps, hence glue globally. \end{proposition}